abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 breathing, culminates in reflections on impermanence, cessation, and relinquishment, which are important terms for reflection.

-12\.
-Is this relinquishment, letting go, the opposite of *upādāna*?
+Q: Is this relinquishment, letting go, the opposite of *upādāna*?

-Yes, it would be the opposite of that clinging.
+A: Yes, it would be the opposite of that clinging.

-13\.
-Is *attavādupādāna* clinging to *sakkāya-diṭṭhi*?
+Q: Is *attavādupādāna* clinging to *sakkāya-diṭṭhi*?

-There are four different types of upādāna or clinging.
+A: There are four different types of upādāna or clinging.
 The last one is *attavādupādāna*, which is the clinging to the belief in self.
 *Sakkāya-diṭṭhi* is one of the fetters; it is the identification with the body-mind complex.
 Attavādupādāna is much broader.
 It would still play itself out in the more refined types of clinging to self and